Modern Polish Cuisine in Wroclaw

 Are vegetarian options available?

-Yes, especially at Pijalni, which offers a full vegetarian tasting menu.
+Most restaurants on this list offer compelling vegetarian options, with some offering full vegetarian tasting menus.
 Modern Polish cuisine has embraced vegetables in a way traditional cooking never did.

 How far ahead should I book?

-For weekend dinners at Pijalni and Nawa, book 2-3 weeks ahead.
+For weekend dinners at Wroclaw's top tables, book 2-3 weeks ahead.
 Weeknights are easier — a week is usually sufficient.

 Related Guides